Briefing: The PESO Model

 Introducing the PESO model

-Yet Heather Yaxley reminds me that the term PESO had been used by the Ketchum measurement expert Don Bartholomew a few years before this in a 2010 article.
+Yet Heather Yaxley reminds me that the acronym PESO had been used by the Ketchum measurement expert Don Bartholomew a few years before this in a 2010 article.
 (Bartholomew died in 2015).
 He created a model for paid-earned-shared-owned media, with his focus being on the challenge of research, measurement and evaluation in an integrated age.

 Yaxley adds: ‘It is also worth pointing out this 2010 McKinsey Quarterly article by David Edelman and Britan Salsburg that includes sold and hijacked media alongside what used to be called POEM (paid, owned and earned media).
 Both of these concepts still have value even though their execution has changed in the past decade.’